Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Students should know:

-Signs proving the relationship between humans and animals.
+Signs that prove the relationship between humans and animals.

 Biological and social factors anthropogenesis;